Don’t go to Saba Island in the Caribbean

 Expect a lot of up and down and even some scrambling at times.
 However, the trails are maintained extremely well by the Saba Conservation Foundation.
 You can tell that hiking on Saba is revered by the locals based on how well they take care of the trails.

-Mount Scenery and the surrounding areas were actually designated as a national park in 2018.
-It covers 26% of the total island area.
+Mount Scenery and its surrounding areas were designated a national park in 2018.
+Together, they cover 26% of the island’s total area.

 The Sandy Cruz Trail to the summit of Mount Scenery is the most popular trek, frequented by locals and day-trippers alike.
 Reaching the peak at 2,910 feet requires climbing 1064 stairs.
 Fun trivia fact: Mt.
 Scenery is actually the tallest peak in the Netherlands!

-At the top, a captivating cloud forest will be your reward replete with 200-year-old mahogany trees.
-About halfway through, the trees part revealing stunning views of St. Maarten and other islands beyond.
+At the top, you will be rewarded with a captivating cloud forest replete with 200-year-old mahogany trees.
+About halfway through, the trees part, revealing stunning views of St. Maarten and other islands beyond.
 They don’t call it Mount Scenery for nothing!

 Windwardside